 Tick tock, tick tock, a new day is dawning and the question is are you ready?
 In a way, thanksgiving doesn’t look the same without some classic cheesy gratin.
 Some scalloped potatoes do make a great appearance here.
 Last year gratin of fennel was the highest rated but believe me, this year Brussel Sprout Gratin with Dijon Mornay Sauce is the best.

 The best way when trimming Brussels sprouts is by slicing of ¼ inch first from the bottom most stem end using a paring knife.
 This ensures that it is easy to peel off any other of those tough outer leaves.
-It is important to make sure that while cutting the Brussels sprouts to the half, you should place them to a cut side down manner on top of the slicing board because this helps in stabilizing them.
+It is important to make sure that while cutting the Brussels sprouts at the half, you should place them to a cut side down manner on top of the slicing board because this helps in stabilizing them.

 It is also very easy to make this dish vegetarian.
 This will happen by skipping the pancetta which happens to be in step 2 and decide to add an additional tablespoon of butter as indicated in step 3 below.

 - 2 pounds brussels sprouts, trimmed of outer leaves and sliced in half

 - 3 shallots, peeled, halved, and sliced

 - ½ teaspoon kosher salt

 - Scant pinch of freshly ground nutmeg

 - Thyme leaves from 2 sprigs of thyme or ½ teaspoon dry thyme